mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 3. Please note the following (also noted later in the document here)
     1. We're using TypeScript 5.5+, meaning we no longer need the _ adapter to integrate Effect with generator functions
 4. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.

-5. We need to use the effect/Schema library to set up schema validation
+1. We need to use the Zod library to set up schema validation
 ### General Hygiene Notes

 > NOTE TO AI: **DO NOT** remove any unedited content from this document.
 Please ONLY make updates and additions.
 If you need to delete something, please check with me first. **DO NOT** replace any of the content with `[content remains unchanged]`